 - Other intangible losses

 Some night driving collisions cause victims to suffer fatal injuries.
-If your spouse, child, or parent died because of their injuries, you may have a viable claim for wrongful death damages.
-We can pursue compensation in a wrongful death case on your behalf if you qualify.
+If your spouse, child, or parent died because of their injuries, you may have a viable case for wrongful death damages.
+Our attorney can pursue compensation in a wrongful death case on your behalf if you qualify.

 Statute of Limitations on Louisiana Traffic Accident Civil Suits

 Under Louisiana law, we likely only have up to 12 months to pursue a personal injury lawsuit in your night driving accident case.
-Per Louisiana Civil Code (CC) §3492, you could lose the right to file a lawsuit if you miss this deadline.
+Per La.
+Civ Code Art.
+3492, you could lose the right to file a lawsuit if you miss this deadline.

 We do not always need to file a lawsuit after a night driving collision, but it is important to keep the one-year deadline in mind.
 If we cannot reach an out-of-court settlement, this will help ensure that a lawsuit is still an option.